landodotworld/nextstep/README.md

 Find the real source of the pain and the real problem and then solve it!

 I realized that my start-up was not going down a path that suited my interests at a given time. <br>
-If we are not adding value, leave it and  let new opportunities happen for everyone!
+If we are not adding value, we should leave it and let new opportunities happen for everyone!
 Accept that things change over time.

 I don't see myself in everything that happens there, but inside of Berghain you can live openness and freedom. <br>
 Society is standardized and judgmental.
 Preconception blocks innovation.
 There are no formats for success!